Tuition fees in the United Kingdom: England

-In the 2015 spending review, the government also proposed a freeze in the repayment threshold for tuition fee loans at £21,000; a figure which was previously set to rise with average earnings.
-The changes, if passed, will affect all Plan-2 tuition fee loans, backdated to cover loans taken out from 2012.
+In the 2015 spending review, the government also proposed a freeze in the repayment threshold for tuition fee loans at £21,000.

 Effect

 Many commentators suggested that the 2012 rise in tuition fees in England would put poorer students off applying to university.
 However, the gap between rich and poor students has slightly narrowed (from 30.5% in 2010 to 29.8% in 2013) since the introduction of higher fees.
 This may be because universities have used tuition fees to invest in bursaries and outreach schemes.
 In 2016, The Guardian noted that the number of disadvantaged students applying to university had increased by 72% from 2006 to 2015, a bigger rise than in Scotland, Wales or Northern Ireland.
 It wrote that most of the gap between richer and poorer students tends to open up between Key Stage 1 and Key Stage 4 (i.e. at secondary school), rather than when applying for university, and so the money raised from tuition fees should be spent there instead.

-A study by Murphy, Scott-Clayton, and Wyness found that the introduction of tuition fees had "increased funding per head, rising enrolments, and a narrowing of the participation gap between advantaged and disadvantaged students".
+A 2018 study by Murphy, Scott-Clayton, and Wyness found that the introduction of tuition fees had "increased funding per head, rising enrolments, and a narrowing of the participation gap between advantaged and disadvantaged students".